In-depth

 Even though your dashboard might say 100% – there is still some room in the battery.

-When your battery ‘seems’ empty, more electricity remains.
-Most EVs will go into ‘snail mode’ to prevent the complete draining of the battery.
+When your battery seems empty, more electricity remains.
+Most EVs will go into ‘snail mode’ to prevent the battery from completely draining.
 Snail mode severely restricts speed to avoid stranding.

 What are the pros and cons of LFP and NMC?